Trauma Center: Under the Knife: Release

 The game was first announced in July 2004 alongside five other Atlus titles for the DS.
 The game was released in Japan on June 16, 2005.
 A commercial demo was released through Nintendo's online store on May 29.
 While it lacked the high amount of blood and gore that would have earned it a mature rating, its content still merited a CERO rating of "B", indicating an age range of early teens and up.
 Its release was supported by a guidebook published by Enterbrain in July of that same year.
-A soundtrack album was released by Sweep Records in October 2011.
+A soundtrack album was released by Sweep Records in October 2011, and released digitially on streaming platforms in December 2025 during the series' 20th anniversary.

 The game was first revealed under its English name at the 2005 Electronic Entertainment Expo.
 It released in North America on October 4.
 The game was localized for the West by Atlus USA.
 For the game's English version, the game's setting was changed from Japan to North America.
 Derek Stiles's English name was written as a pun on the word "stylus", referencing the DS stylus.
 The English dub was handled by PCP Productions, who had previously worked with Atlus on Shin Megami Tensei: Digital Devil Saga.
 Voice acting was restricted to shoutouts during operations, while Stiles himself did not have a voice actor.
 Due to their lack of a European branch, Atlus USA did not publish the game in the region.
 The game was instead published by Nintendo of Europe on April 28, 2006.